-Evidence submitted in support must be current (i.e. no more than 12 months old).
+Evidence submitted in support of the application must be current (i.e. no more than 12 months old).
 Medical evidence (from a treating doctor or psychiatrist) should outline a formal diagnosis, current treatment and compliance, duration of illness, and how the illness impaired the person’s judgment at the time of the offending.

-Clients must attend court and plead guilty, with the court taking into consideration the special circumstances contained in their application.
+The offender must attend court and plead guilty and the court will take into consideration the special circumstances contained in their application.
 Magistrates and judicial registrars have full discretion as to what type of order can be imposed – including a dismissal (pursuant to s 76 Sentencing Act 1991 (Vic) (“Sentencing Act”)), a good behaviour undertaking, or the re-imposition of the fine.

 For more information on the infringement system and on applying to have your fines revoked, see Fines and infringements.

-The CREDIT/Bail Support Program assists in placing people into drug treatment and/or rehabilitation programs, rather than be remanded.
+The CREDIT/Bail Support Program assists to assign people into drug treatment and/or rehabilitation programs, rather than be remanded.
 The program operates at metropolitan and regional Magistrates’ Courts (Ballarat, Broadmeadows, Dandenong, Frankston, Geelong, Heidelberg, Moorabbin and Ringwood).
 People placed in a program are required to commit to treatment and attend regular support meetings with their case manager.

 CREDIT/Bail Support Program